SeTar-Bot/SeTar-Bot/README.md

  - Package created to Create Connection with MYSQLi Database and Communicate without having MYSQL Knowledge
  - You can install it with [NPM](https://www.npmjs.com/package/@setar/database) `npm install @setar/database`
  - You can also install it from Github, which is just in here at the branch of [Database](https://github.com/SeTar-Bot/SeTar-Bot/tree/database)

+## Zarinpal

+### About Package
+ - a Package to Control Your Zarinpal Payments
+ - You can install it with [NPM](https://www.npmjs.com/package/@setar/zarinpal) `npm install @setar/zarinpal`
+ - You can also install it from Github, which is just in here at the branch of [Database](https://github.com/SeTar-Bot/SeTar-Bot/tree/zarinpal)